idleberg/atom-browse/README.md

 # atom-browse

-Add a command that let's you quickly browse relevant folders:
+Add commands that let you quickly browse relevant folders:

 * `Browse: Packages folder` (like in Sublime Text)
 * `Browse: Configuration folder`